gravitational/teleport/docs/admin-guide.md

 |help        | Shows help.

 When experimenting you can quickly start `teleport` with verbose logging by typing `teleport start -d`.

+#### Systemd Unit File

 In production, we recommend starting teleport daemon via an init system like `systemd`.
 Here's the example of a systemd unit file:

 ```